ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-12. How can you list all worker details from the Worker table ordered by first name ascending and department descending?
+Q. How can you list all worker details from the Worker table ordered by first name ascending and department descending?

 <details ><summary><b>Answer</b></summary>
     <p>